ishrutis/Machine-Learning/README.md

 # Machine-Learning
-This repository consists of projects of analyzing datasets and predicting accurate results by using different machine learning algorithms.
+This repository consist of projects of analyzing datasets and predicting accurate results by using different machine learning algorithms.
 Details about this repository is as follows:-

 # Number of projects
 06